Extinction rate of continuous state branching processes in critical L\'evy environments

 \subsection{Main result}

 We now state our main result which is devoted to the speed of extinction of CSBPs in L\'evy environment under the assumption that the environment oscillates.
-It is important to note that the survival of the process is associated to favorable environments which are characterized by the running infimum of the environment which is not too small from our assumptions.
+It is important to note that the survival of the process is associated to "favorable" environments which are characterized by the running infimum of the environment, which is not too small from our assumptions.

 We need some assumptions to control the effect of the environment on the event of survival.
-The following moment assumption is needed to guarantee the non-extinction of the process under favorable environments (see Lemma \ref{posi_CSBP} for further details),
+The following moment assumption is needed to guarantee the non-extinction of the process in favorable environments (see Proposition \ref{posi_CSBP} for further details),

-Moreover, the existence of some positive exponential moments of $\overline{K}$ are also needed in order to control the extinction probability of $Z$ when the running infimum $I$ take large values.
-Thus, we assume: